aditya-mitra/aditya-mitra.github.io/cypress/README.md

 - If tests passes locally and fails on CI, it indicates that **configuration for the tests depends on system**

+- Same can happen for fonts.
+Font can vary on linux systems and windows.

 Try to make the tests platform independent or specify the platform on CI

 #### Serving on PORT